Maintenance of Gardiner Poles

 - The clamps are fitted with Delrin Shims between the lever cam and the clamp body.
 The shims are designed to take most of the wear during use.
 Check these periodically for wear and replace when needed.

 All Gardiner telescopic poles are covered for 12 months against any manufacturing defects.
-Should such a defect be found then the pole will need to be returned to base for workshop assessment and if pound faulty the item will be repaired or replaced at the discretion of Gardiner Pole Systems.
+Should such a defect be found then the pole will need to be returned to base for workshop assessment and if found faulty the item will be repaired or replaced at the discretion of Gardiner Pole Systems.
 Any modifications or adaptations or fitting of non-approved accessories (brushes, flow devices etc) render warranty null and void.

 This warranty does not cover ‘wear and tear’, glued items or serviceable items such as joint-indicator tape, end caps or lever shims.
 Warranty is only valid if the pole has been regularly maintained in line with the instructions contained within this user guide.
 Poles that are used outside of normal operating parameters will not be covered.